 Source £'000

-Revenue Reserve / Capital Receipts 1,467
+Revenue Reserve / Capital Receipts 458

-Grants/Contributions 2,023
+Grants/Contributions 1,160

+Borrowing (Internal) 3,950

-Total 3,490
+Total 5,568

-Looking ahead further ahead, Burton is one of a number of towns across the Country that has been given the opportunity to submit proposals to Government for up to £25m of funding for regeneration as part of the Stronger Towns Fund.
-The Council has received £162k of capacity funding to work with partners to prepare a bid during 2020.
+Looking ahead further ahead, Burton is one of a number of towns across the Country that has submitted proposals to Government for up to £25m of funding for the regeneration of Burton as part of the Stronger Towns Fund.
+Subject to feedback from Government, the Council will continue to work with partners to develop and build the necessary business case.